 Benefits of RWPN Membership

-By joining RWPN you will become a member of the professional body for Vision Rehabilitation Workers and Habilitation Specialists.
-Full membership makes you eligible join the professional register (subject to proof of qualification).
-Since launching in 2014 we now have over 390 full members.
+Since launching in 2014 we now have over 450 registrants across the UK.
 Your membership of the professional body enables us to represent you, your organisation and the wider workforce to the health and social care sector.
 We promote the interests of the workforce and promote the benefits to blind and partially sighted people of vision rehabilitation and habilitation.

 Developing professional guidance and standards